How To Break Into Musical Theater

 What gigs exist for musical theater performers?

 • Touring shows: Popular classic shows and hit musicals often have national and international touring productions.
-These can be union or non-union.
+These can be union or nonunion.
 Touring shows are an excellent way to gain experience and build community with other performers.
 Touring shows typically develop a family atmosphere as the performers and production team travel together from city to city.

 • Cruise ships: Cruise ships have become a fertile breeding ground for successful musical theater actors.
-High-caliber cruise lines often mount full-scale musical productions.
-And cruise performers get the benefit of a captive audience to pack the house.
+High-caliber cruise lines often mount full-scale musical productions, and cruise performers get the benefit of a captive audience to pack the house.

-• Musical films: The first film with sound, “The Jazz Singer,” was a musical.
+• Musical films: The first film with sound, 1927’s “The Jazz Singer,” was a musical.
 Hollywood has been making music ever since.
-Recent hits like “La La Land'' and “Hamilton” kept the trend alive.
-In 2021, we’ll see the release of “In The Heights”, “West Side Story,” and “Dear Evan Hansen.”
-Musical theater actors can flex their singing skills in animated films.
+More recently, hits like “La La Land,” “In The Heights,” “West Side Story,” “Dear Evan Hansen,” “The Color Purple,” and “Mean Girls” have kept the tradition alive.
+Musical theater actors can also flex their singing skills in animated films.

 What musical theater training do I need?

-Musical theatre performers typically have some voice, dance, and acting training.
+Musical theater performers typically have some voice, dance, and acting training.
 Does that mean you need a degree in musical theater to book a gig in musical theater?
 Not necessarily.
 There are several ways to get the musical theater training you need.

 • College BFA and MFA programs: If higher education is in the cards for you, choosing an institution where you can study your craft will help you pursue a professional musical theater career.
-Carnegie Mellon University, regarded as a musical theater holy grail, has spawned talents like Christian Borle, Josh Gad, Renee Elise Goldsberry, Billy Porter, and countless others.
-Many MT actors also attend Cincinnati College-Conservatory of Music, New York University’s Tisch School of the Arts, and the University of Michigan, all of which have renowned programs.
+Carnegie Mellon University, regarded as a musical theater holy grail, has spawned talents like Christian Borle, Josh Gad, Renée Elise Goldsberry, Billy Porter, and countless others.
+Many MT actors also attend University of Cincinnati College-Conservatory of Music, New York University’s Tisch School of the Arts, and the University of Michigan, all of which have renowned programs.
 Even state schools and smaller universities that are not known for their musical theater department can teach you foundational acting, music, and dance skills.

 • Private vocal lessons: The most accomplished musical theater stars continue their vocal training throughout their career.
-In addition to refining your musical theatre sound, vocal training helps you develop the vocal stamina you’ll need to make it through an eight-show-per-week run.
+In addition to refining your musical theater sound, vocal training helps you develop the vocal stamina you’ll need to make it through an eight-show-per-week run.

 • Acting classes: Acting classes are also essential for musical theater actors of any level.
 Not only will you be performing in front of an audience with each session, but you will also meet other performers, all of whom could be valuable industry contacts.
 For tips on finding the right option for you, check out our in-depth guide to choosing an acting class.